saltstack-formulas/varnish-formula/README.rst

 varnish-formula
 ================

-A saltstack formula to install and configure Varnish.
+A simple saltstack formula to install and configure Varnish.
+Currently it supports Debian and RedHat os_family.

 .. note::